Chanchima-K-S/digantara-space-detector/README.md

 ```
 ├── assessment1.ipynb # Colab notebook with full implementation
-├── Assessment_Response.docx # Four-page Word document with detailed answers
+├── Assessment_Response.docx # Two-page Word document with detailed answers
-├── Assessment_Package.zip # ZIP of all files for submission
+├── assessment.zip # ZIP of all files for submission
 ├── data/ #this should be present in your google drive
 │ ├── raw/ # Original 35 synthetic images
 │ └── augmented/ # Generated augmented images